naszam/online-marketplace/README.md

      ```sh
      $ truffle test
      ```
-   - Analyzing the smart contract using MythX for Truffle with the following command:
+   - Analyzing the smart contract using MythX for Truffle with the following command (optional):
      ```sh
      $ truffle run verify
      ```